 To learn how to install, access, and put and get a message on the queue using the MQ Console, follow the steps in this tutorial.

-In this tutorial, you configured the queue manager running on your Windows machine for incoming client connections.
+In this tutorial, you configured the queue manager running on your Ubuntu machine for incoming client connections.
 The

 amqsputc application opened a queue and put messages to it.
 The